Morteo/kiota/README.md

     payload in ['1', 'true', 'on', '0', 'false', 'off', 'toggle'] action = changes the GPIO state publishes new state

-**DHT22 Sensor Device** - Tempurature and Humidty
+#### DHT22 Sensor Device
+Tempurature and Humidty.
 Used for the ElectroDragon DHT connection PIN 14

 Configuration